Finding Hall blockers by matrix scaling: Introduction

-It turns out that this block structure includes information of Hall blockers.
-We provide a sophisticated analysis on the oscillating limit based on the idea of {\em principal partition of polymatroids}~\cite{Fujishige2009,TomizawaFujishige}.
-Particularly, we reveal that the block structure of the limit matrix equals a refined version of the {\em Dulmage-Mendelsohn decomposition}~\cite{DM1} and is obtained via parametric network flow.
+It turns out that this block structure includes information of parametric Hall blockers.
+We present refined analysis on the oscillating limit according to the idea of {\em principal partition of polymatroids}~\cite{Fujishige2009,TomizawaFujishige}.
+Particularly, we reveal that the block structure of the limit matrix coincides with a refined version of the {\em Dulmage-Mendelsohn decomposition}~\cite{DM1}, and is obtained via parametric network flow.
 Also we give an explicit formula of the limit of the row-marginal $A^*{\bf 1}$ of the column-normalized limit $A^*$.
 The block-diagonal form is obtained by arranging $A$ with respect to the decreasing order of $A^*{\bf 1}$.
 We provide an estimate of convergence to $A^*{\bf 1}$.
-After a polynomial number of the Sinkhorn iterations, the row-marginal $A{\bf 1}$ after column-normalization is sufficiently close to $A{\bf 1}^*$.
-By sorting $A{\bf 1}$ we can identify a vertex subset $X$ with maximum $|X| - |\Gamma(X)|$, which is a Hall blocker if $G$ has no perfect matching.
-The estimated number $O(n^7 \log n)$ of required iterations is not good, since our convergence analysis seems rather loose.
-The convergence rate of the Sinkhorn algorithm for the scalable case (convergence case) is well-studied; see \cite[Section 7]{Idel_survey}.
-We could not find any existing work on the convergence analysis of the Sinkhorn algorithm for the nonscalable case.
-We expect that further convergence analysis will improve the iteration bound.
+After a polynomial number of Sinkhorn iterations, the row-marginal $A{\bf 1}$ after column-normalization is sufficiently close to $A{\bf 1}^*$.
+By sorting marginal $A{\bf 1}$, we can identify Hall blockers $X$ with maximum $(1-\lambda) |X| - \lambda|\Gamma(X)|$ for $\lambda \in [0,1]$.
+They include a Hall blocker with maximum violation $|X| - |\Gamma(X)|$.
+The estimated number $O(n^6 \log n)$ of required iterations has a large gap to the above $O(n^2 \log n)$.
+This may be caused from our primitive convergence analysis.
+The convergence rate of the Sinkhorn algorithm for scalable case is well-studied; see \cite[Section 7]{Idel_survey}.
+We could not find any existing work on convergence analysis of the Sinkhorn algorithm for nonscalable case.
+We expect that further analysis will improve the iteration bound, and close the gap.